 I.D.
 Number: Humans must keep an index card with their unique identification number on them at all times.

-Stunning a Zombie: Humans may stun a Zombie for 15 minutes by blasting them with a dart blaster or throwing a sock at them.
+Stunning a Zombie: Humans may stun a Zombie for 15 minutes by blasting them with a blaster or throwing a sock at them.

 When Tagged By a Zombie: When tagged by a Zombie, a Human is required to distribute their ID card.
 One hour after being tagged, tie your bandanna around your head – you are now a member of the Zombie team!
 Go tag some Humans.

 Wearing a Bandanna: Humans must wear a headband around an arm or leg to identify them as players of the game.
 (This headband will come in handy when you become a zombie!)

 Feeding: Zombies must feed every 48 hours.
 A zombie feeds by reporting their tag on the website.